Woprok/AOE4-AdvancedGameSettings/README.md

 * I have this cool idea...
 Create ticket and we will see...
 * Mod Localization to other languages
-If you can provide translation, if will be incorporated into the mod.
+If you can provide translation, it will be incorporated into the mod.
 Current english database is [here](https://github.com/Woprok/AOE4-AdvancedGameSettings/blob/master/assets/locdb/Advanced%20Game%20Settings_en.csv)